 Search Strategies for Special Collections

-University Art Collection The Fine Prints Collection can be searched by browsing the list of artists' names or the list of artists and titles online.
+The Fine Prints Collection can be searched by browsing the list of artists and titles online.
 Current and many past exhibitions in the Fairchild Gallery can be browsed for inventory, descriptions and images on the Special Collections Exhibitions webpage.

 For those interested in researching aspects of the University’s history, our Guide to the University Archives can provide a logical starting point.
 Also available are a selection of essays on University history and a sampling from the Archives photographic collection.
 Please note that records from the University Archives do not circulate.
 All published documents housed in the Archives are open for use.
 The following restrictions govern the use of unpublished documents.

 Pre-1971 : Unpublished material dated 1970 and before may be used with the permission of the University Archivist or the creating office, unless otherwise restricted.

 1971–present : Unpublished material dated 1971 and after may be consulted only with the permission of the office that created it.